Li-Bot/SE1---Challenge/README.md

 <img src="UI.png" alt="UI" width="300">

 Use MVVM UI Design pattern and whatever binding technique that is convenient for you.
 Name the ViewModel as `SEChallengeViewModel`.
-When you tap on the Run button it fires a method in the ViewModel and once the asynchronous operation is done it shows the result which is going to be just one number.
+When you tap on the Run button it fires a method in the ViewModel and once the asynchronous operation is done it shows the result which is going to be just one number or when the error occurs show `Failure` text in the same Result label.

 ### Requirement 2: Core Service
 You are given predefined interface and predefined implementation of that interface.
 You cannot change anything in the interface or the given implementation.